Загальні відомості про нутритивну підтримку

 Оцінка реакції на підтримку харчування

-Nitrogen balance, which reflects the balance between protein needs and supplies, is the difference between amount of nitrogen ingested and amount lost.
+Nitrogen balance, which reflects the balance between protein needs and supplies, is the difference between the amount of nitrogen ingested and the amount lost.
 A positive balance (ie, more ingested than lost) implies adequate intake.
-Precise measurement is impractical, but estimates help assess response to nutritional support:
+Precise measurement is impractical, but estimates help assess response to nutritional support, particularly when serial measurements (eg, 1 to 2 times/week) are done:

 • Estimated nitrogen losses consist of urinary nitrogen losses (estimated by measuring urea nitrogen content of an accurately obtained 24-hour urine collection) plus stool losses (estimated at 1 g/day if stool is produced; negligible if stool is not produced) plus insensible and other unmeasured losses (estimated at 3 g).